 December 19, 2016 at 10:00 AM

-Throughout the year at Barney & Barney, we hold core value training for our associates.
+Throughout the year at Marsh & McLennan Agency, we hold core value training for our associates.
 In these sessions, we talk about our values and explore how those values impact our work and personal lives.

 I enjoy each one of these trainings, but I especially like discussing our core value attitude.
 When the group is sharing about how to foster a positive attitude, the importance of approaching life with a spirit of gratitude always comes up in our discussion.
 It’s no accident that attitude and gratitude rhyme.
 They go hand-in-hand.

 Gratitude shapes so many aspects of our lives and leads to the natural outflow of connection with others.
 When I take the time to make a list of all the “things” I’m grateful for, what always comes up first is not a “thing” at all, but the people in my life.
 I’m guessing the same is true for you, too.

 In this way, an attitude of gratitude is intertwined with another one of our corporate values—community involvement.
 When we appreciate all that we have, especially our close relationships with family, friends, colleagues and clients, we naturally feel a strong pull to pay forward all that we have received.

 According to Forbes, technology is changing so rapidly that the need for employees who can learn and adapt is outpacing the need for traditional “knowledge workers.”
 Jacob Morgan, Forbes contributor, adds, “Alongside the growth of learning workers comes the growth of learning organizations.
 These organizations are led by learning workers who adapt and evolve as the industry changes.
 Instead of having a stiff business plan and set of processes, learning organizations value collaboration and innovation.
 As the future of work continues to take shape, learning organizations are the ones that will be leading the pack.”1